 Things that may increase the risk of essential high blood are:

 Things that may increase the risk of secondary high blood are:

 - Hyperlipidemia (high level of fats in the blood)

 - Endocrine disease

-- Eating a healthy diet .
-Keep the diet high in fruits and vegetables , and whole grains.
-You may also need to limit how much salt is in your child’s diet.
+- A healthy diet that is high in fruits and vegetables, and whole grains.
+Salt may also need to be tracked or lowered.